jimiadams/jimiadams.github.io/_pages/about.md

   - **Jul 17**: We (along w/ former student Kate Vinita Fitch) have a new [visualization](https://journals.sagepub.com/doi/10.1177/23780231231184766) out in *Socius* illustrating the fragmentation in scholarship on social capital.
   - **Jun 28 - Jul 1**: At [Sunbelt](https://www.insna.org/events/sunbelt-2023) (the INSNA annual meetings), Paulina Erices-Ocampo presented some of our new work (also w/ Miranda Lubbers) on social capital.
   - **Jun 14**: I was interviewed by Francisca Ortiz for an episode on the [Knitting Networks podcast](https://podcasters.spotify.com/pod/tejiendoredes) about a variety of things networks.
 I had fun thinking & reflecting with the questions.
-  - **May 15-17**: I contributed a talk on network data collection methods to the Networks & Health [workshop](https://sites.duke.edu/dnac/training/) at the Duke Network Analysis Center.
-  - **May 7-10**: I gave a talk at the MIWI [Summer Institute](https://sph.umich.edu/mental-physical-health-training/) at the University of Michigan.
-  - **Jan 20**: Nicholas Landry and I have a new [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0279345) in *PLoS One* on diffusion modeling in multiplex networks.
-(Here's a [talk version](https://www.youtube.com/watch?v=YsaqWh2elCY&list=PLRaIxt5IVIe5lffzBxiuEROOl43pi-twP) or [pre-print](https://arxiv.org/abs/2204.12348#) of the same work.)
   - **2021**: We launched a new Book Reviews section at the *[Journal of Social Structure](https://sciendo.com/journal/JOSS)*!
 I am serving as the inaugural Book Review Editor, so please send suggestions my way.
 <!--  - **Feb 9**: Our next book (w/ Ryan Light) is under contract w/ Columbia University Press! -->